BettercareHealth/bettercare/mother-and-baby-friendly-care/test-3.md

 	1. Discharging an infant home when it weighs 2000 g and is cup feeding.
 	1. Discharging a well infant home immediately after delivery.
 7. Kangaroo mother care is particularly important in:
-	1. Post term infants weighing over 4000 g.
+	1. Postterm infants weighing over 4000 g.
 	1. Low birth weight infants.
 	1. Infants with a cleft palate.
 	1. Jaundiced infants.